CHEER-Hub/cheerkf/docs/09-CHEER_kfManagement.md

 !!!!!!!
-Add links to GitHub proceedures once created !!!!!!!!!!
+Add details to sections about github and data cataloging, as needed !!!!!!!!!!

-!!!!!!!
-Add links to CHEER Hub Zotero Cataloging procedures doc (once created) !!!!!!!!!!!

 # CHEER Hub kf* Management Procedures